Bunnings: marketplace guide

 - ECO #1-5 producer ID - your producer ID, received upon registering with a packaging register, such as Germany's LUCID.
 The maximum number of characters is 255.

-The following offer attributes are common to all Mirakl-based marketplaces:
+The following offer attributes are also common to all Mirakl-based marketplaces:

-- Discount price - the product's sale price, if applicable.
+- Discount price - (appears only if you use pricing v1) the product's sale price, if applicable.
 This attribute must have a lower value than the Price attribute.

 - Discount quantity threshold - the minimum quantity required for the discount rate to be available.

 - Leadtime to shipment - the number of days before you ship the product.
-By default, this is set to two.
 You can create your own unique rules, if applicable.
 For more information on this, check out the article Lead time to ship in Mirakl's help center.

 - Minimum quantity alert - map this attribute to receive a notification from Mirakl if your stock drops below the threshold defined.